Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

 This $\mathcal{Y}_{\hat{R}}$ is the subalgebra for causal wedges and the hole spacetime corresponding to a boundary time band.
 These two systems are both related to GRWs and we could generalize the $\mathcal{Y}_{\hat{R}}$ algebra to obtain the corresponding subalgebra subregion duality for GRWs.
 Here we summarize the conclusions for the $\mathcal{Y}_{\hat{R}}$ algebra of the causal wedge and the time band obtained in \cite{Leutheusser:2022bgi}.
 Consider a time band on the boundary $T_{p,f}$ bounded by $\Sigma_p$ to the past and $\Sigma_f$ to the future.
 A time band is a causally incomplete boundary spacetime subregion, but it could still have an associated subalgebra.
 The algebra in $T_{p,f}$ is $\mathcal{Y}_{T_{p,f}}$, i.e. $(\mathcal{M}_{T_{p,f}})''$.
 By decomposing the boundary time band $T_{p,f}$ into the union of an infinite number of (overlapping) causal diamonds ${D_i}$, with each causal diamond's algebra $\mathcal{M}_{D_i}$ equal to the bulk algebra in the corresponding causal wedge of the boundary causal diamond $\mathcal{M}_{D_i}=\Tilde{M}_{\mathcal{C}_{D_i}}$, it could be shown that the subalgebra in the time band $(\mathcal{M}_{T_{p,f}})''$ is equal to the bulk subalgebra of the hole spacetime $\tilde{M}_{\mathcal{C}_{T_{p,f}}}$ \cite{Leutheusser:2022bgi}

 from the additivity of the two algebras.

-Now this process to get the final equivalence of the boundary subalgebra and the bulk subalgebra in the dual subregion could be generalized to the case of open GRWs easily.
+Now this process to get the final equivalence of the boundary subalgebra and the bulk subalgebra in the dual subregion could be generalized to the case of GRWs that only cover part of the boundary spatial subregion easily.
 The boundary spacetime subregion is now a pancake-shaped region with a finite-sized spatial subregion instead of a time band.
 Similarly, a pancake-shaped spacetime subregion could be written as a union of an infinite number of causal diamonds and all the formulas above still apply.
-Thus for open GRWs, we also have the subalgebra-subregion correspondence, which serves as a first piece of evidence for the GRW spacetime subregion duality.
+Thus for GRWs that only cover part of the boundary spatial subregion, we also have the subalgebra-subregion correspondence, which serves as a first piece of evidence for the GRW spacetime subregion duality.